 The expected values are:

--1 - Session ends immediately and a cookie is stored on the site visitor's client (browser) which allows the site to change the expiration while the user is logged in.
+-1 - Session ends immediately, and Gigya gives you the option of creating a cookie that is stored on the site visitor's client (browser), allowing the site to control the session.
+A typical use case is when the session could include sensitive data (such as credit card details), and the session should be short, with the option of restarting the duration when users perform actions.
 Useful if you always set the session expiration via individual API methods or with each request, such as when the site session is controlled by a CMS (e.g., Drupal).
-For additional information, see how to Control Session Expiration.
+For additional information, see how to define a session expiration cookie.

 Defining a Session Expiration Cookie

 To dynamically terminate a Gigya session, you will need to generate and store a 'session-expiration' cookie.
 You should generate the cookie during each of your server responses, so that the expiration time is counted from the time of the latest user activity on the site.

 The session expiration cookie should be located on your site's base domain (e.g., yoursite.com), and have the following structure:

 Replace "INSERT-YOUR-APIKEY-HERE" string with your Gigya API-Key, which can be obtained on the Dashboard page on the Gigya website.